Black Hole Mergers as the Fastest Photon Ring Scramblers: The final state from the null geodesics

 Here, $M_f$ and $J_f$ denote the final mass and spin of the black hole after merger.
 The vertical dashed lines in \fig{fig:1} indicate the values obtained by the numerical fit in \eq{fit}, once the total mass $M_f=M(j_*)$ is properly rescaled to $M_\mathrm{tot}$.
 In the right panel of \fig{fig:1}, we show the relative difference

-between the values of the black hole spins derived from numerical fits and from maximizing the averaged Lyapunov coefficient.
-The agreement between our prediction and the numerical fits is striking, as $\delta$ is always within a few percent for $q\lesssim 20$.
+between the values of the black hole spins derived from numerical fits of Eq.\,\eqref{fit} (red lines) and from maximizing the averaged Lyapunov coefficient.
+In addition, we compare our predictions against direct NR results from the SXS Collaboration's third binary black hole catalog~\cite{Scheel:2025jct} (blue dots), selecting the subset of simulations corresponding to non-spinning, quasi-circular inspirals (see App.~E for the full selection criteria and data).\footnote{A complementary comparison using surrogate waveform models~\cite{Varma:2018mmi,Yoo:2022erv} would constitute a further check of our conjecture and is left for future work.} The agreement between our prediction and the numerical fits is striking, as $\delta$ is always within a few percent for $q\lesssim 20$.

 For larger values of $q$ our prescription cannot be applied at the same level of accuracy.
 Analytically, we find

 When $q$ is large, the lighter black hole acts as a test particle, leaving the heavier black hole nearly unaffected, and the probe-Schwarzschild limit is reached very quickly.
 Therefore, for very large $q$, our analysis predicts that the final spin should scale like $1/q^{3/4}$ rather than $1/q$, as derived by the numerical fit in \eq{fit}.
 One can also check that the same scaling for $\nu j_*$ as in \eq{scalingq} is obtained by extremizing the Kerr black hole entropy as suggested in Ref.\,\cite{Rincon-Ramirez:2026tbo}.